 - If you see globules they are new scobies trying to form.

-Kombucha is a great healthy alternative to fizzy drinks, good for your health, cheap and easy to make.
+Kombucha can be a healthier alternative to fizzy drinks and is cheap and easy to make.
 If you are struggling to give up fizzy drinks give it ago.
 You can buy scoby’s on the internet, be gifted one or even cultivate one from a store bought bottle of kombucha.

 Or ask a friend already brewing for a “baby” scoby.